duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that deletes all the regular files with .js extension Script that counts the number of dir & sub-dir in current dir Script that display the 10 newest files in the current dir
+Script that deletes all the regular files with .js extension Script that counts the number of dir & sub-dir in current dir Script that display the 10 newest files in the current dir Script that takes a list of words as input and prints only words that appear once